widev3/.github/profile/README.md

 * Review the governance and BIT Model documentation
 * Ensure alignment with project objectives
-* Clarify roles, responsibilities, and compensation rules
+* Clarify roles, responsibilities and compensation rules

 Contribution guidelines may vary by repository and project.

 ---

-## 📜 License & Usage

-Unless otherwise specified, documentation and materials in this organization are shared under terms defined in the relevant repository.

-Always refer to project-specific licenses and agreements.

----

-## 📫 Contact & Coordination

-For strategic, governance, or onboarding matters, coordination happens through the relevant Guide Group or designated Wide3 contacts.

----

-**Wide3 — coordinated intelligence, distributed execution.**
+**Wide3 - coordinated intelligence, distributed execution.**